Talitha Getty: Marriage to John Paul Getty

 Print designer Celia Birtwell, who married designer Ossie Clark, recalled Talitha Getty as one of a number of "beautiful people" who crossed her threshold in the late 1960s, while couturier Yves Saint Laurent likened the Gettys to the title of a 1922 novel by F Scott Fitzgerald as "beautiful and damned".
 Among other glamorous figures of the Sixties, the fashion designer Michael Rainey, who founded the Hung on You boutique in Chelsea, and his wife Jane Ormsby-Gore, daughter of British ambassador David Ormsby-Gore to the United States during the Kennedy era, "hung out" with the Gettys in Marrakesh between their moving from Gozo to the Welsh Marches.

 John Paul Getty, who has been described as "a swinging playboy who drove fast cars, drank heavily, experimented with drugs and squired raunchy starlets", eschewed the family business, Getty Oil, during this period, much to the chagrin of his father.
-However, in later years, he became a philanthropist and, as a U.S. citizen, received an honorary British knighthood in 1986.
-His luxury yacht, built in 1927 and renovated in 1994, was the MY Talitha G.

-In July 1968, the Gettys had a son, Tara Gabriel Galaxy Gramaphone Getty, who became a noted ecological conservationist in Africa, dropped his third and fourth forenames, and took Irish citizenship in 1999.
+In July 1968, the Gettys had a son, Tara Gabriel Galaxy Gramophone Getty, who became a noted ecological conservationist in Africa, dropped his third and fourth forenames, and took Irish citizenship in 1999.
 He and his wife Jessica (a chalet maid he met in Verbier) have three children, including a daughter named Talitha.

 By 1969, the dissolute lifestyle the Gettys were leading in Italy and Morocco had begun to wear on Talitha, who wished to pursue treatment for heroin and alcohol addiction and return to Britain.
 Both she and Paul were unfaithful to one another (Paul was having an affair with Victoria Holdsworth, whom he would go on to marry in 1994), and Paul showed no commitment to becoming sober.
 He agreed to a separation and purchased a house for his wife and son to live in on Cheyne Walk in London.
 In early 1970 Talitha was sober and living an active social life in London.

-Marrakesh photo
+Marrakesh rooftop photo

-Talitha Getty is probably best remembered for an iconic photograph taken on a roof-top in Marrakesh, Morocco in January 1969 by Patrick Lichfield.
+Talitha Getty is probably best remembered for an iconic photograph taken on a rooftop in Marrakesh, Morocco, in January 1969 by Patrick Lichfield.
 With her hooded husband in the background, this image, part of the collection of the National Portrait Gallery in London, portrayed her in a crouching pose, wearing a multi-coloured kaftan, white harem pants and white and cream boots.

 The look seemed stylishly to typify the hippie fashion of the time and became a model over the years for what, more recently, has been referred to variously as "hippie chic", "boho-chic" and "Talitha Getty chic".